 The Oklahoma State Regents refund policy with respect to fees and tuition is as follows:

-Changes in schedules and complete withdrawals from the institution during the defined add/drop period (first 10 days of classes in fall and spring semesters) will result in full charges for courses added and full credit for courses dropped.
+Changes in schedules and complete withdrawals from the institution during the defined add/drop period (first 10 days off classes in fall and spring semesters) will result in full charges for courses added and full credit for courses dropped.
 No reduction of charges may be made after the add/drop period for the session, except as stipulated for students who must withdraw from courses due to unforeseen hardship or extenuating circumstances.

 Financial Aid Services